Florida R&D Tax Credit Case Study

 Qualifications

-A company in Miami designs and develops component parts for the aviation industry, a qualified target business industry for Florida's R&D tax credit.
-The company claims R&D credits each year for the development activities of its engineers.
-The company submits its application and is awarded a R&D credit for the 2014 tax year.
-The Company qualified for the federal R&D Tax Credit of $58,221 and an additional $11,713 of state R&D Tax Credit in Florida.
+An Orlando company designs and develops component parts for the aviation industry, a qualified target business industry for Florida's R&D tax credit.
+The Company started R&D in 2017 and claims R&D credits each year for the development activities of its engineers.
+The company submits its application and is awarded an R&D credit for the 2021 tax year.
+Prior year Florida QREs for 2017, 2018, 2019, and 2020 are as follows: $600,000, $700,000, $800,000, and $900,000, respectively.
+The Federal credit calculated below is utilizing the Alternative Simplified Method.

 FEDERAL